-Area of Specialist Support and Links Notes 7.
-Financial and Superannuation Advice and Assistance 7.1.
-Centrelink and Medicare 7.1.1.
-Carer Allowance is a fortnightly income supplement if you give daily care and attention to someone who has a disability, serious illness, or an adult who is frail and old 7.1.2.
-Carer Payment is an income support payment if you give constant care to someone who has a severe disability, illness, or an adult who is frail and old 7.1.3.
-Carers Supplement is a yearly payment if you care for a person with a disability or serious illness 7.1.4.
-Continence Aids Payment Scheme can help you meet some of the costs associated with continence and continence related products if you have permanent incontinence 7.1.5.
-Disability Support Pension is financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working 7.1.6.
-Essential Medical Equipment Payment is an annual payment to people who experience increase in home energy costs from the use of essential medical equipment to manage their disability or medical condition 7.1.7.
-Mobility Allowance is a regular payment to help with essential travel costs if you have a medical condition and can't use public transport 7.1.8.
-Rent Assistance is a regular extra payment if you pay rent and get certain payments from Centrelink 7.1.9.
-Sickness Allowance is an income support payment if you can't work or study temporarily because of illness, injury or disability 7.1.10.
-Telephone Allowance if you have a telephone connected in your or your partner's name and you get certain payments from Centrelink 7.2.
-Financial Advice and Superannuation 7.2.1.
-Seek financial advice or consult your accountant/financial planner on how you should manage your assets including shares, bank accounts and property 7.2.2.
-Early access to Superannuation if you have a medical · · · · 7.2.2.
-Early access to Superannuation If you have a medical condition causing permanent incapacity or likely to result in your death within the next 24 months.
-Find out about tax implications and also your choices if your superannuation fund does not offer early access, such as rolling over to another superannuation fund.
-You may want to review Death Benefit Nomination Beneficiaries
+7. Financial and Superannuation Advice and Assistance

+7.1.
+Centrelink and Medicare

+- 7.1.1.
+Carer Allowance is a fortnightly income supplement if you give daily care and attention to someone who has a disability, serious illness, or an adult who is frail and old - 7.1.2.
+Carer Payment is an income support payment if you give constant care to someone who has a severe disability, illness, or an adult who is frail and old - 7.1.3.
+Carers Supplement is a yearly payment if you care for a person with a disability or serious illness

+- 7.1.4.
+Continence Aids Payment Scheme can help you meet some of the costs associated with continence and continence related products - 7.1.5.
+Disability Support Pension is financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working - 7.1.6.
+Essential Medical Equipment Payment is an annual payment to people who experience increase in home energy costs from the use of essential medical equipment to manage their disability or medical condition - 7.1.7.
+Mobility Allowance is a regular payment to help with essential travel costs if you have a medical condition and can't use public transport - 7.1.8.
+Rent Assistance is a regular extra payment if you pay rent and get certain payments from Centrelink - 7.1.9.
+Sickness Allowance is an income support payment if you can't work or study temporarily because of illness, injury or disability - 7.1.10.
+Telephone Allowance if you have a telephone connected in you or your partner's name and you get certain payments from Centrelink

+7.2.
+Financial Advice and Superannuation

+- 7.2.1.
+Seek financial advice or consult your accountant/financial planner on how you should manage your assets including shares, bank accounts and property - 7.2.2.
+Early access to Superannuation, if you have a medical condition causing permanent incapacity or likely to result in your death within the next 24 months.
+Find out about tax implications and your choices if your superannuation fund does not offer early access, such as rolling over to another superannuation fund.
+You may also have insurance policies included with your superannuation, such as income protection and total & permanent disability cover.